 - Choose a relevant board to pin this pin to

 When you enter the word Sticker in the search bar of the Elements tab, you will be shown moving elements.
 When you add these to your pin, you automatically create a video pin.

 Another way to do this is by applying an effect to your pin using the Animate option.

 Download my 10 FREE Canva Pinterest templates here!

 Hopefully, this Canva Pinterest Pin tutorial has been helpful to you!
-From now on you know how to create gorgeous, and click-worthy pins that will convert! :))
+From now on you know how to create gorgeously, and click-worthy pins that will convert! :))

 I would love to see your results, so please send me the link to the pins you’ve created after reading this tutorial!

 And don’t forget to share this post with your followers on Pinterest!